-- When the vehicle is stopped due to emergency braking, the 'Drive carefully' warning message will appear on the cluster. - For your safety, the driver should depress the brake pedal immediately and check the surroundings. - Brake control will end after the vehicle is stopped by emergency braking for approximately 2 seconds.
+- When the vehicle is stopped due to emergency braking, the 'Drive carefully' warning message appears on the cluster. - For your safety, the driver should depress the brake pedal immediately and check the surroundings. - Brake control ends after the vehicle is stopped by emergency braking for approximately 2 seconds.